The Xometry app works best with JavaScript enabled!

 ABS-ESD7

 ABS-ESD7™ (acrylonitrile butadiene styrene-electrostatic dissipative) is a type of ABS thermoplastic infused with a carbon filler to make it static dissipative.
 Much like its non-ESD counterpart, it is a great general-purpose material with good strength and mechanical properties.
 It's ideal for applications such as electronic housings and creating fixtures for electronic components.
-ABS-ESD7 is available in the Fused Deposition Modeling (FDM) printing process, enabling you to efficiently create large parts up to 24"x36"x36" at a relatively low cost.
+ABS-ESD7 is available for instant quoting in the Fused Deposition Modeling (FDM) printing process, enabling you to efficiently create large parts up to 24"x36"x36" at a relatively low cost.

 Xometry Image